Life in Siberia

 But that would be an oversimplification of this region of Russia.

-I had the possibility to spend some time in this unique part of the world just before the 2019 New Year Eve.
+I had the possibility to spend some time in this unique part of the world just before New Year’s Eve.

 How did it go?

 Well, I wanted to experience life in Siberia, and most importantly create a photo documentary of the local lifestyle.